 It gives a fluffy, creamy texture with a subtle nuttiness so you can let your culinary creativity run wild.

-This one’s a Dineamic staple!
+Where you’ll find it: This one’s a Dineamic staple!
 We love the nutritional value of course, but also the texture and flavour profile.

-You can find it in dishes like our Minestrone & Quinoa Soup and Date, Honey, Quinoa & Walnut Muesli Slice
+You can find it in dishes like our Minestrone & Quinoa Soup and Date, Honey, Quinoa & Walnut Muesli Slice.

 2. Yoghurt

-Dineamic Blog | Adding Yoghurt to your Diet3/4 Cup of Cooked Quinoa = 1 Serving of Dairy
+3/4 Cup of Cooked Quinoa = 1 Serving of Dairy

 Yoghurt is not only convenient and a great source of calcium, but also contains up to 10g of protein (per 100g) if you go for Greek yoghurt.
 For those with lactose intolerances as well, Greek Yoghurt is easier to digest because of the microbial breakdown of lactose during production.
 Winning.